Institute-of-Applied-Technology/IATD-webdev-frontend/topic_5/5.c/README.md

 ## Section 5.c

 Explain usage of a Angular, a JavaScript Framework through a sample website  a few basic files and structuring them appropriately.

+## Note
+Code samples have been embedded in the course document